 The CIR IQ number of bits field is defined as the number of bits for encoding signed I/Q values each, normalized per Rx chain and per segment.
+The CIR IQ number of bits field shall have one of the valuels specified in Table x.

-The options of CIR IQ number of bits are 10 12 14 and 16, of which 16 is the mandatory option and others are optional.
+Table x—Values of CIR IQ number of bits subfield of the CIR Report Parameters subfield